-Credits: 3 credits; Prerequisites: FIN 218, FIN 315 MATH 135 (or MATH 138, MATH111); Technology: Excel & CME Trading Simulator.
+Credits: 3 credits; Technology: Excel & CME Trading Simulator.

 Course Objectives

 The main objective of this course is to help students gain the intuition and to provide the necessary skills for pricing and hedging of derivative securities, and for using them for investment, risk management, and prediction purposes.